What is screed?

 · Can be laid in wet rooms

 At Longfloor, we have accumulated years of experience in the concrete and screed industry, and employ our own equipment and staff at every stage to ensure we can supply the highest quality of flooring screed.
-Longfloor liquid cement binder is manufactured using our own specialist, purpose-built, milling and blending facilities, so you can be sure that the liquid cement screed we supply will be simple and quick to install, and last long into the future.
+Longfloor liquid cement binder is manufactured using our own specialist, purpose-built, milling and blending facilities, so you can be sure that the liquid cement screed we supply will be simple and quick to install, and lasts long into the future.

 We pride ourselves on supplying a product which our experts have specialist knowledge of, through every stage of manufacturing to installation, so take advantage of our knowledge and let us help with your project.